-- Buy a new dash, repairing the dash will cost you a fortune; I don't know how much for the brand new dash, or cracks free used dash, that will crack anyway in future as it's already dry and hard.
+- Buy a new dash; repairing the dash will cost you a fortune; I don’t know how much for the brand new dash, or cracks-free used to dash, that will crack anyway in the future as it’s already dry and hard.

 You can buy the kit from eBay for $70; This kit contains the heating element with the flat welding tip, a welder stand, stainless steel reinforcing wire mesh (10 inches (25 cm) by 5 inches (12 cm)), 15 ft.
 (4.6 m) of Polyvance’s FiberFlex.
 Each rod is 1 ft.
 (30 cm) long.

-Use a Dremel tool for sanding the raised areas around the crack and making the V grove.
-Step 2
+Use a Dremel tool to sand the raised areas around the crack and make the V grove.

-Use only padded dash filler "Polyvance 2050-9 Padded Dash Filler" it's a flexible Bondo; you can buy it from eBay for $30; unfortunately, it is a big can for bigger repairs.
-Step 5
+Use only padded dash filler, “Polyvance 2050-9 Padded Dash Filler” it’s a flexible Bondo; you can buy it from eBay for $30; unfortunately, it is a big can for bigger repairs.

-Cover the entire dash using clear plastic and cut the repaired area, apply two coats of primer and use the tab carefully to apply the grain into the primer.
-Let it dry and use black vinyl paint to paint the area.
+Cover the entire dash using clear plastic, cut the repaired area, apply two coats of primer, and use the tab carefully to apply the grain into the primer.
+Let it dry, and use black vinyl paint to paint the area.

 Apply the grain + 2 coats of oil-based dye using an airbrush.
 I took a couple of pictures with flash and without flash.

 We hope you find the How to Restore Fix Cracked Dashboard guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.